First published in August 2024

-The two-pot retirement system, which will go live on 1 September 2024, aims to combat both immediate and long-term hardship by allowing limited access to retirement funds, while enforcing preservation, with the aim of improving retirement outcomes.
-As shown in the graphic below, from the implementation date, all new contributions to retirement funds will be split into two components: One-third will be allocated to a savings component, which members can access once a year before retirement, and the remaining two-thirds will be allocated to a retirement component, which will be inaccessible before a member retires, and at retirement must be used to purchase a retirement income product.
-Existing retirement savings will go into a vested component and the existing rules will continue to apply.
+The two-pot retirement system, which was implemented on 1 September 2024, aims to combat both immediate and long-term hardship by allowing limited access to retirement funds, while enforcing preservation, with the aim of improving retirement outcomes.
+As shown in the graphic below, from the implementation date, all contributions to retirement funds are split into two components: One-third of contributions are allocated to a savings component, which members can access once a year before retirement, and the remaining two-thirds are allocated to a retirement component, which is inaccessible before a member retires, and at retirement must be used to purchase a retirement income product.
+Any accumulated retirement investments up until 31 August 2024 (less an initial once-off amount transferred to seed the savings component) have been placed in a vested component, and the fund rules that applied on that date will continue to apply.
 (For more detail, see Shaun Duddy's piece, which discusses how the new rules aim to improve outcomes and the risks that need to be avoided to achieve this, and Lydia Fourie’s article, which addresses frequently asked questions.)

 By … making a concerted effort to build up emergency reserves … you can preserve your long-term investments for their intended purpose ...

-While access to the savings component will come as a welcome relief to those in dire need, as a retirement fund member, it is vital to be mindful of the unintended consequence of unnecessary early access, which can prevent you from reaching your long-term investment goals.
+While access to the savings component may provide welcome relief to those in dire need, as a retirement fund member, it is vital to be mindful of the unintended consequence of unnecessary early access, which can prevent you from reaching your long-term investment goals.
 Your retirement savings are intended for a very specific purpose: funding your income in retirement.
 Despite getting access to a component for emergencies, it is important to guard against thinking of your savings component as your emergency fund.
 Depleting your savings component annually will result in you having one-third less on which to retire.

 An emergency fund is insurance for you – and for your long-term financial goals